A method that connects your healthy core

-The method, by which we implement the insigths and objectives of the idenitity-oriented psychotrauma theory, is called Identity constellation with the Intention method.
+The method, by which we implement the insigths and objectives of the Idenitity oriented Psychotrauma Theory (IoPT), is called the Intention method.

 Which means the following: A person who wants to work therapeutically on himself first of all considers his intention:

-When his intention is clear, he is asked to write it on a whiteboard or a flip chart.
+When his intention is clear, he is asked to write and/or draw it on a whiteboard or a flip chart.
 He may reflect once again, while writing and if necessary, modify.
-The now for him, and for all others visible intention, is the basis for the further process.
+His/her intention now visible for him/her and for all others present, is the basis for the further process.
 6 of the words/elements of the intention are now choosen to be resonated and written on post-its, glued on name tags and then given to the resonance givers.
 When the client gives the signal to start, the resonance givers find non-verbally their place in the basic structure of the intention.

-Now the process begins, in which, the one who is working on himself, can to a certain extent, obtain a deep insight into his inner being.
+Now the process begins, in which, the one who is working on himself, can obtain a deep insight into his inner being.
 Every word reflects an essential facet of his psyche.
 Often unconscious and repressed experiences, from one’s own biography, show up.
 This allows him, to consciously get in touch.
 In the event that he also has emotional contact, a sustainable change process takes place in his psyche.
-Trauma survival strategies can lose their credibility; healthy mental structures get more space and possibly split traumatized parts of a healthy “I” and healthy “will” are freed from inner banishment.
+Trauma survival strategies can lose their credibility; healthy mental structures get more space and possibly split traumatized parts of a healthy “I” are freed from inner banishment.

 The intention provides, for those who work therapeutically on themselves, a safe and defined framework.
 The therapist supports him in his process and initiates external impulses, where healing and change processes are beneficial and relevant.